Northwest Passage (newspaper): Publication history

 Frank Kathman had originally been influenced by a college class that he took with Bernard Weiner at Western Washington State College (now University), where the underground press was studied.
 Later, Kathman and Carlson wrote and designed a recruitment poster that was printed, calling for the founding of the paper.
-They recruited Kee, who was a reporter for the Bellingham Herald, and the only one of the three with a steady paycheck, so it came down to him to write a check to the Lynden Tribune on March 17, 1969, in order to get the first issue printed.
+They recruited Kee, who was a reporter for the Bellingham Herald, and the only one of the three with a steady paycheck, so it came down to him to write a check to the Lynden Tribune on March 17, 1969, to get the first issue printed.
 Kee was later fired from the conservative Herald for his involvement with the Passage.

-The paper was sustained from that point on by personal donations from the community; by sales in a few news boxes and through personal hawking campaigns in Bellingham and Seattle; through subscriptions sold to individuals and university and community libraries all over the country; and through the sale of display advertising — most notably through a deal with Warner Bros.
+The paper was sustained from that point on by personal donations from the community; by sales in few news boxes and through personal hawking campaigns in Bellingham and Seattle; through subscriptions sold to individuals and university and community libraries all over the country; and through the sale of display advertising—most notably through a deal with Warner Bros.
 Records.
 The Tribune later refused to print the Passage, bending to conservative political pressures in the county, and the Passage was moved to the Skagit Valley Herald for further printing.
-Published in tabloid newspaper format and selling for 25 cents, it was a member of the Underground Press Syndicate and the Liberation News Service, and reported circulation of 6000 copies in 1972.
-Volunteers set type and did layout.
+Published in tabloid newspaper format and selling for 25 cents, it was a member of the Underground Press Syndicate and the Liberation News Service and reported a circulation of 6000 copies in 1972.
+Volunteers set the type and did the layout.

 The Northwest Passage was originally housed in Kee's home on Maplewood Ave, where the bedrooms were converted to graphics layout rooms.
 Later, when Kee and the paper were evicted from the rented house, the Passage moved to a house in the outlying area, on Yew Street Rd.
 The next home of the paper was in a taxidermy building on W. Holly St., near the downtown area.
 Later, the paper moved to offices in the Morgan Block Building in the Fairhaven District of Bellingham, known as "Happy Valley", or the "Southside".
 "Happy Valley" had been a common name for the area since before the founding of Fairhaven.
 The Block building, located at 1000 Harris Avenue was owned by the People's Land Trust.
-It also housed Good Earth Pottery, Fairhaven Music, and the Community Food Co-op, and was a hive of the counterculture from 1969 through the end of the Vietnam War.
-At the time, Fairhaven was a hippie enclave—a temporary autonomous zone of cooperative enterprise that spawned the community garden program, a cooperative primary school, and a co-op flour mill (it has since become a family-owned business and moved out of Bellingham), all of which are still thriving forty years later.
+It also housed Good Earth Pottery, Fairhaven Music, and the Community Food Co-op, and hosted several countercultural organizations from 1969 through the end of the Vietnam War.
+At the time, Fairhaven was recognized as an area with cooperative enterprises such as a community garden program, a primary school, and a co-op flour mill, some of which continued for decades.